 Why such a standard still doesn’t exist can only be guessed.
 One reason could be that engineers are happy enough with Markdown to bother.
 That’s why technical writers should co-own the creation of a standard like this: If left exclusively to engineers, we may end up with yet another version of the same stuff we’re using today, plagued by constructs and patterns that resemble programming languages more than structured prose.
 There must be more “docs” than “code” in docs-as-code, and I firmly believe that falling into the “code” pattern can be avoided by involving writers more.

-Documentation should render in any viewer application by just parsing source files, without the need of invoking any third party component or library, not unlike the experience of loading an EPUB file in your Kindle.
+Documentation should render in any viewer application by just parsing source files, without the need of invoking any third party component or library, not unlike the experience of loading a MOBI file in your Kindle.
 That is what HTML aimed at accomplishing back when it was invented, though HTML didn’t make any assumption about the structure of documents other than they had headings and paragraphs and tables.
 HTML5 isn’t much more opinionated, because it’s not its job—and that’s fine.

 If a standard markup language like the one I’ve described above sees the light, the natural step for browsers and SDKs for native applications would be to create a new standard for rendering and styling technical documentation, so that you could load a

 document.rtfm file on any device and have a similar docs experience everywhere.
 If that thought brings back memories of things like WinHelp, man pages, or the standardized UI widgets of Motif, you are on the right track: It’s about enabling a (as-much-as-possible) fail-safe, basic way of consuming docs everywhere.